-- 5.1 In the Financial Proposal, the Bidder shall provide a firm all-inclusive price to provide the services requested in accordance with the Statement of Work Appendix B. The bidder must complete the Financial Proposal Template (Appendix C, Annex 1). - 5.2 The requirements of the Financial Proposal are detailed in Appendix D, Evaluations Procedures and Criteria. - 5.3 Prices shall not appear in any area of the proposal except in the Financial Proposal Table (Appendix C, Annex 1).
+In the Financial Proposal, the Bidder shall provide a firm per diem to provide the services requested in accordance with the Statement of Work Appendix B.

+The requirements of the Financial Proposal are detailed in Appendix D, Evaluations Procedures and Criteria.

+Prices shall not appear in any area of the proposal except in the Financial Proposal.

+The celling cost of the resulting contract including option years must not exceed \$615,000.00 CAD excluding applicable taxes.